International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - A contract negotiation may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
 A connector's operator may remove terminated contract negotiation resources after it has reached the terminated state.

-- If an error is received in response to a ContractNegotiationTerminationMessage, the sending party may choose to ignore the error.
+- If an error is received in response to a `ContractNegotiationTerminationMessage`, the sending party may choose to ignore the error.

 ## ContractNegotiationError